satra/NiPyPe-Paper/nipype_paper.rst

 software (e.g., normalization software used for the architectonic atlases - CHECK).

-Personnel turnover in laboratories often limit methodological continuity and training new personnel takes time.
-In most cognitive neuroscience laboratories, the aims are to understand some aspect of cognition.
+Personnel turnover in laboratories often limits methodological continuity and training new personnel takes time.
+Most cognitive neuroscience laboratories aim to understand some aspect of cognition.
 Although, a majority of such laboratories gather and analyze neuroimaging data, very few of them have the personnel with the technical expertise to understand methodological development and modify